juanse77/e-commerce_recommender/README.md

 The result of the program consists in one file in binary pickle that contains a matrix with one list of recommended product codes for each client.

+## Score reached
+In the tests carried out, an approximate efficiency of 16% was achieved.